-Caveman-Approved Pie Ingredients
+Caveman-Approved Pumpkin Pie Ingredients

 Not to be confused with almond meal, almond flour is made with blanched almonds that have had their skins removed.
 This flour is typically finer and acts more like white flour in baking, creating a fluffier and lighter texture than almond meal.
 (Almond meal, FYI is ground up whole almonds – skins included.)

 Coconut Oil & Coconut Milk

 This healthy fat is a rich source of medium chain triglycerides that help to increase beneficial HDL cholesterol and reduce "bad" LDL cholesterol.
-By increasing HDL in the body, coconut oil helps to promote heart health and reduce the risk of heart disease.
+By increasing HDL in the body, coconut oil helps to promote heart health and reduce inflammation and the risk of heart disease.

 Choose organic, pasture-raised eggs (a step above cage-free eggs).
 Yes, they cost more, but we swear, they’re worth the splurge.
-The chickens that lay these eggs are given the ability to roam around in pasture eating their natural diet filled with beneficial and nutritious bugs and worms.
+The chickens that lay these eggs are given the ability to roam free, eating their natural diet, which is filled with beneficial and nutritious bugs and worms.
 Their happy lifestyle and healthy diet equals healthier eggs for us.
 Total win-win.

 Instead of using refined white sugar (which totally sucks) or brown sugar in this paleo pumpkin pie, we’re using maple syrup.

 We hate to break it to you, but the cans labeling themselves as “pumpkin” are actually just winter squash impostors.
-Most likely, the cans are made up of butternut, hubbard, boston marrow, or golden delicious squash – or even a blend.
+Most likely, the cans are made up of butternut, hubbard, Boston marrow, or golden delicious squash – or even a blend.
 Making homemade pumpkin puree with a real deal pumpkin (we like sugar pie pumpkin) is the most nutritious way to get your paleo pumpkin pie on.

 Pumpkin is packed with vitamin A, a nutrient essential for a healthy reproductive and immune system, bone growth, and eye health.
 This winter squash is filled with beta-carotene, a carotenoid that helps to keep eyesight healthy.